unionai/unionai-examples/_blogs/sagemaker-inference/stable_diffusion_on_triton/README.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-Now it is possible to `delete` or get `status` of any endpoint (as long as you have AWS connection) given the endpoint name
+Now it is possible to `delete` or get `status` of any endpoint (as long as you have AWS connection) given the endpoint name.